Skip to content

 Oats are among the most versatile grains and foods out there.
 You can eat them raw by making overnight oats and adding them to smoothies, or you can eat them cooked by making the traditional oatmeal.
 You can also use them to make granola, protein balls, breakfast cookies or muffins… and they make a great soup or mushroom gravy thickener.

 The best part is that oats are very nutritious.
-They are rich in protein and fiber, thiamine, biotin, copper, magnesium, phosphorus, selenium, zinc, and they have a very high manganese content.
+They are rich in protein and fiber, thiamine, biotin, copper, magnesium, phosphorus, selenium, zinc, and a great amount of manganese content.
 They also contain phenolic acids, which are strong antioxidants and help fight inflammation.

 Oats are gluten free, so they can be enjoyed by people with gluten sensitivities.
 Do check that the packaging says they are gluten-free since different grains may be processed in the same facilities, and there is always a risk of cross-contamination.